TERMS & CONDITIONS AND

 Reasonable adjustments are approved or set in place before the assessment activity takes place; they constitute an arrangement to give the learner access to the programme.
 The use of a reasonable adjustment will not be taken into consideration during the assessment of a learner’s work.

 6.5.
-HCPA are only required by law to do what is ‘reasonable’ in terms of giving access.
+HCPA are required by law to do what is ‘reasonable’ in terms of giving access.
 What is reasonable will depend on the individual circumstances, cost implications and the practicality and effectiveness of the adjustment.
 Other factors, such as the need to maintain competence standards and health and safety, will also be taken into consideration.

 6.6.
 Special consideration can be applied after an assessment if there was a reason the learner may have been disadvantaged during the assessment.
 For example, special consideration could apply to a learner who had temporarily experienced: